xin-cheng-ds/SQL_Zoo_Practice/self join.md

 [Link](https://sqlzoo.net/wiki/Self_join) to the website

-There're some questions I couldn't get the correct answer, any help will be greatly appreciated if you see this.
+I couldn't get the correct answer on question 7 and 10, any help will be greatly appreciated if you could help with this.
 Thanks!
 1.
 How many stops are in the database.
 ```